nickdala/azure-resource-verifier-mcp/README.md

 # Azure Resource Verifier MCP

 An AI assistant for verifying Azure resources across regions through the [Model Context Protocol](https://modelcontextprotocol.io/) (MCP).
 This tool helps determine which Azure services are available in different regions and with specific configurations.
-This builds on the tool [azure-resource-verifier](https://github.com/nickdala/azure-resource-verifier).
+This is an MCP implementation of the [azure-resource-verifier](https://github.com/nickdala/azure-resource-verifier).

 ## Overview